malewis5/malewis5/README.md

 Hi there, I'm <a href="https://www.matthew-lewis.online/" target="_blank" rel="noreferrer">Matt</a> 👋
 </h3>

-I have a passion for the web and building new technologies from the ground up.
-With a background in chemical engineering and an MBA in Data Analytics I have a skillset that takes me further than the keyboard.
+I'm an experienced team leader with a background in Software Engineering focused on cloud computing and e-commerce.
+I also possess strong information technology skills and have an MBA focused on Data Analytics and Entrepreneurship.

 ### 🔗 Connect with me: